BEagle1984/silverback/_docs/3-advanced/304-chunking.md

 ## Consumer configuration

-The `DbContextChunkStore` will temporary store the chunks into a database table and the inbound connector will rebuild the original message as soon as all chunks have been received.
+The `DbChunkStore` will temporary store the chunks into a database table and the inbound connector will rebuild the original message as soon as all chunks have been received.

 **Note:** The `DbContext` must include a `DbSet<TemporaryMessageChunk>`.
 {: .notice--info}